secretstartups/handbook/content/handbook/sales/self-service/_index.md

 ## Welcome to the Self-Service Handbook

+{{% alert color="success" %}}
-**The Self-Service Team is responsible for delivering a cohesive go-to-market (GTM) that enables customers and prospects to self-serve: from discovery and adoption, purchasing, expanding, and managing their GitLab subscription.**
+The Self-Service Team is responsible for delivering a cohesive go-to-market (GTM) that enables customers and prospects to self-serve: from discovery and adoption, purchasing, expanding, and managing their GitLab subscription.
-{: .alert .alert-success}
+{{% /alert %}}

 ## Self-Service Vision